mgp123/diffusion-learning/readme.md

 The same reasoning, by symmetry, applies to the backward direction $p(A_2|A_3) \neq p(A_2|A_3, A_1)$.

+So, in general, when random variables in a markov chain are given the "boundary conditions" for some past and some future, they are independent of what happens before or after that boundary

 ## Forward and backward diffsuion chains
 The markov chain gives us a tuple of random variables $(X_0,X_1,...,X_T)$ with marginal distributions such that